German Verb Prefixes (Separable & Inseparable Prefixes)

 geben give | weiter- | weitergeben to pass on |

-When conjugating separable verbs, there’s a specific pattern to follow:
+When conjugating separable verbs, there is a specific pattern to follow:

-- Next, conjugate the root verb as you would with any standard verb.
+- Conjugate the root verb as you would with any standard verb.

-- Finally, position the separated prefix at the close of the clause or sentence.
+- Place the separated prefix at the end of the clause or sentence.

 A demonstration of how these verbs conjugate can be seen in Table 1.6.